Lutheran Church of China: Eight General Assembly (1949)

-By LCC regulations, these four synods were to be renamed according to the area that they worked in (see names in parentheses above).
-However, since both the Rhenish and Basel missions have been at work for more than 100 years, and the nature of the work of the Daoyouhui had been very different, it was difficult to decide on which names that the new Synods were to adopt.
+By LCC regulations, these four synods were to be renamed according to the area in which they worked (as shown in the names in parentheses above).
+However, since both the Rhenish and Basel missions had been at work for more than 100 years, and the nature of the work of the Daoyouhui had been very different, it was difficult to decide on which names that the new synods were to adopt.
 However, as the political situation in China was changing, this matter was eventually dropped altogether.

-By now, the large majority of the Lutheran missions working in China at that time had joined the LCC and according to incomplete statistics published, the LCC had a total of 104,799 members making it one of the largest Protestant churches in China.
+By now, the large majority of the Lutheran missions working in China at that time had joined the LCC and according to incomplete published statistics, the LCC had a total of 104,799 members, making it one of the largest Protestant churches in China.

 The Lutheran Church in China (1950–1951)

 On January 25, 1951, with the National President unable to return to China, the LCC called an extended Council meeting in Hankou under the leadership of Yu Jun, the National Vice-President.
 In this meeting, it was decided that: